 Khalil Halilu M. is a 27 years old entrepreneur based in Brisbane, Australia.
 He is the founder of Mckintami, a brand whose mission is to create expectational products drawn from inspirations and stories with the aim of empowering and transforming culture through cutting edge products.
-Halilu graduated from Queensland University of technology with a master in information technology Majoring in Cybersecurity.
+Halilu graduated from the Queensland University of Technology with a master’s in information technology Majoring in Cybersecurity.

-How did the idea for business come about?
+How did the idea for the business come about?

 That is a very good question, I never thought of myself becoming an entrepreneur, but one thing for sure is that I’m always curious about things.
 Growing up in Nigeria, my parents have a balance in terms of parenting – my mother, she is a discipline type where everything has to be account for because she is a teacher and principal of a military secondary school in Nigeria, discipline is everything in her nature.
 My dad is the opposite, he is chill and relax, and only observe and he’s always available if you need his advice but he never tells you how you should go about your life and I have watched him reinventing himself so many times, moving from one business to the next and he is a kind of person who loves crafting and innovating stuff using his talent and creative mind.
 The concept of business, till now I never thought of myself as a businessman – traveling really opened-up mind to connect with people sort of digest all the cultures and ask so many questions – Australia was an escape for me and for exploring my passion and I enjoyed what I was doing.